Best Betting Exchange Sites in the UK July 2026

 - Users can create a back or lay bet adding a stake and the odds they want.

-- When the market settles, the person who won the bet will be paid out minus an agreed commission (usually 2%).
+- When the market is settled, the person who won the bet will be paid out minus an agreed commission (usually 2%).

 Is betting exchange legal in the UK?